schneems/ruby_javascript_data_viz/README.md

 ## 1) Populating Data

-If you didn't already create a user by visiting [localhost:3000/users/new](http://localhost:3000/users/new) filling out the form and hitting submit.
+If you didn't already, create a user by visiting [localhost:3000/users/new](http://localhost:3000/users/new) filling out the form and hitting submit.

 In a new terminal run the rails console: